-The Institute of Embodied Psychotherapy was founded by Katarina Gadjanski and Tasha Colbert after several years of offering CPD courses and personal development groups together.
+The Institute of Embodied Psychotherapy was founded by Katarina Gadjanski and Tasha Colbert after many years of offering CPD courses and personal development groups together.

 Decades of practice as psychotherapists and trainers has led them to believe that working with the body can bring profound healing and change in clients and trainees.
-Sharing an enthusiasm for an embodied therapeutic approach, they together founded the Institute of Embodied Psychotherapy in response to an era when we are feeling increasingly disconnected from our bodies.
+Sharing an enthusiasm for an embodied therapeutic approach, they founded the Institute of Embodied Psychotherapy in response to an era when we are feeling increasingly disconnected from our bodies.
 They are passionate about offering an integrative somatic approach that enhances healing and equips psychotherapists with the skills to work in a more embodied way.

-Katarina Gadjanski BSc (Hons) LCCH Dip.
-Psych UKCP
+Katarina Gadjanski BSc (Hons) PG Dip.
+Psych AHPP UKCP

 Katarina is an Embodied and Transpersonal Psychotherapist, Supervisor/Mentor, Trainer and group facilitator.
-She is a co-founder of the Institute of Embodied Psychotherapy and a fully accredited member of of UKCP, with a therapeutic background in transpersonal psychotherapy, integrative psychosynthesis, mindfulness and dance therapy.
+She is a co-founder of the Institute of Embodied Psychotherapy and a fully accredited member of AHPP/UKCP.
+Her therapeutic background is in transpersonal psychotherapy, integrative psychosynthesis, body-oriented psychotherapy, movement & group therapy.

-Although originally trained in a more traditional 'talking' psychotherapy approach – due to her medical background, training in homeopathy and interest in dance and movement - Katarina has always had a special interest in body-orientated psychotherapy and work around somatic expression of emotional issues and trauma.
+Although originally trained in a traditional 'talking' psychotherapy approach – due to her medical background, training in homeopathy and interest in dance and movement - Katarina has always had a special interest in the mind-body connection and somatic expression of emotional issues and trauma.
 Over the past 15 years she's undertaken extensive research and training in the area of somatic therapies and neuroscience in relation to trauma work.

-In addition to her private practice, Katarina facilitates many psychotherapeutic and personal development workshops and groups, CPD trainings, dance & movement and meditation workshops in the UK and internationally.
+In addition to her private practice, Katarina facilitates many psychotherapy groups, personal development workshops, CPD trainings and both therapeutic and spiritual retreats in the UK and internationally.

-Katarina has been practicing various forms of meditation for over 20 years, so is particularly passionate about integrating therapeutic elements of meditation into psychotherapeutic work.
+Katarina has been practicing various forms of meditation for over 30 years, so is particularly interested in bringing the therapeutic elements of meditation and spiritual practice into her work.
 She also has a background in music and dance and loves using creativity, music, sounding, movement, creative arts and guided visualisations in her therapeutic work and teaching.

 Tasha Colbert BA (Hons) PG Dip RDMP UKCP

-Tasha is the co-director of the Institute of Embodied Psychotherapy and a UKCP registered body- orientated psychotherapist, supervisor and trainer, who has been working therapeutically with adults and children for the past 16 years.
+Tasha is a co-founder of the Institute of Embodied Psychotherapy and a UKCP registered body- orientated psychotherapist, supervisor and trainer, who has been working therapeutically with adults and children for over 20 years.
 She specialises in working with anxiety and trauma and utilises somatic approaches in her practice.

-With a background in dance movement psychotherapy and the creative arts, Tasha lectured and supervised for several years on the Dance Movement Psychotherapy MA training at Derby University, and continues to teach internationally.
-She is currently co-ordinating a post graduate DMP programme in Romania.
+With a background in dance movement psychotherapy and the creative arts, Tasha lectured and supervised for several years on the Dance Movement Psychotherapy MA training at Derby University and at Roehampton University.
+She continues to teach internationally and several years ago co-ordinating a post graduate DMP programme in Romania.

-As well as her expertise in the field of psychotherapy, she is an experienced supervisor and coach, supervising and coaching professionals in private practice and the public sector since 2006,
+As well as her expertise in the field of psychotherapy, she is an experienced supervisor and has been supervising in private practice and the public sector since 2006,